inaimathi/cl-notebook/README.md

 ### TODO

-- Deleting a cell shouldn't trigger a full re-draw; just remove the cell (similar for the others; you might want to integrate event-source here sooner rather than later)
+- Deleting a cell shouldn't trigger a full re-draw; just remove the cell on success.
+	- Events that would benefit from this treatment include
+		- editing notebook title
+		- adding a new cell
+		- removing a cell (duh)
+		- editing/evaling a cell
+		- re-ordering cells
+	- Which is actually all of them.
+	- You could hook up an event-stream per book to send incremental updates out to each viewer.
+This would naturally lend itself to group coding.

 - Some errors still seem to sneak out
 - System hangs forever if you send it into an infinite loop.
 It should time out eventually, and send some notification of the fact.
 	- Should it?
 Are there situations where you'd legitimately want to run an infinite loop in cl-notebook?
 How would you handle that?
 	- Alternative to timing out: run queries in a separate thread (they'll be async anyhow) and give the user a keybinding to kill the current computation
-	- You'll need to somehow notify the front-end that there's still a pending computation.
+	- You'll need to somehow notify all front-ends that there's still a pending computation.
 - Also, simple errors don't seem to be getting stored stringified occasionally?
+Haven't seen this since the initial sighting so it may have been fixed already.
 - Branching for notebooks
 - Notebooks should be deletable (ditto branches, when we put that together)
 	- Not *actually* deletable from the front end.
 Put a delete button up, get confirmation, and move it off to `~/.cl-notebook/trash` or something.
 If a user really TRULY wants to delete all of their history, they can do the `rm` call manually